Once you learn how to cook oyster mushrooms, you'll realize it isn't too different from cooking other types of mushrooms.

 - Take the cooked mushrooms out of the skillet.
 Add the remaining tablespoon of butter or oil to the skillet along with the remaining mushrooms.
 Saute the second batch of mushrooms the same as the first.

 - Turn the heat down to medium low.
-Add all of the mushrooms to the skillet along with the garlic.
+Add all of the mushrooms back to the skillet along with the garlic.
 If the skillet seems dry, add a little bit more oil or butter.

 - Saute for an additional minute or two, until the garlic is cooked.